In this toolkit, we provide you over50 of the most useful and trusted sources available to conduct your research.

 - Greenpeace: environmental NGO which gives access to various reports on climate change, environmental protection, both in terms of issues and solutions.

-- Chain Reaction Research: a think tank which conducts sustainability risk analysis on the topics of deforestation and commodities.
+- Chain Reaction Research: a think tank that conducts sustainability risk analysis on the topics of deforestation and commodities.

 Inequality and social justice